KTH Royal Institute of Technology: History

 The foundation for the library was created in 1827 when the Institute of Technology was founded in Stockholm.
 The institute's first director, Gustav Magnus Schwartz, made a study trip to France, Germany and England, where he bought books for the institute's library.
 The first collection of 800 books consisted mainly of books on crafts.
 In 1845, Professor Joachim Åkerman became the institute's new director.
 During his time, the library focused entirely on scientific literature.
 In 1869, Falu Bergsskola was transferred to the institute, and 2 000 books in metallurgy and chemistry were incorporated into the library collection.

-In 2013, KTH library was visited by former US president Barack Obama.
+In 2013, KTH library was visited by US president Barack Obama.

 The collections

 The library currently focuses on electronic books and journals, and it is also responsible for the KTH part of DiVA, the institutional repository for research publications, where all KTH publications are collected.

 The library has extensive printed collections that have been built up over time.
 The rare books collection consists of 60,000 volumes from 1827 to 1960 and is located in the main library.